All Episodes

 So thank you for voting in Georgia.

-Uh was there a lot line where you is there a line now where you pulled up or no?
+Was there a lot line where you is there a line now where you pulled up or no?

-Yeah, there's a good a good amount of people.
+Yeah, there's a good amount of people.

-Earlier, November.
+Yeah, November.

 Yes, yeah, yeah.

-So Ken, you might want to get in line.
+You might want to get in line.

 I hear it's a nice day, though.